In-Home Comfort Care

 Dog Hospice | Pet Hospice | In-Home End of Life Care for Pets | Pet Loss Services | Pet Acupuncture | Pet Laser Therapy | Seattle Area

-In some cases, euthanasia may not be desired or needed and the pet may die a natural death at home.
-This is similar to a true human hospice model.
-At Compassion 4 Paws we strongly believe that euthanasia should be considered if it is the most compassionate choice to alleviate the pet’s suffering.
-However, we will support a natural death when appropriate and preferred by an owner.
+In certain situations, euthanasia may not be necessary or preferred, allowing the pet to pass naturally at home.
+This approach is similar to a human hospice model.
+At Compassion 4 Paws, we firmly believe euthanasia should be considered when it is the most compassionate option to ease a pet’s suffering.
+However, we will support a natural death if appropriate and preferred by a family.

 60-90 Minutes